idaholab/MontePy/doc/source/starting.rst

 Oh no!
 When we made a list of the numbers we broke the link, and the new list won't update when the numbers of the cells change, and you can cause issues this way.
-The simple solution is access generators directly; don't try to make copies for your own use.
+The simple solution is to just access the generators directly; don't try to make copies for your own use.

 Surfaces
 --------